 All of our Funeral flowers are made to order using the finest quality products and foliage.

 At such a sensitive time it is necessary to deal with someone kind, caring and considerate.
 Nicola has had first hand experience of the difficult task of arranging a funeral for a loved one so is familiar with how you may be feeling.

-If you would like to discuss in more detail, please Get In Touch and we will happily come to your house or meet at a convenient time and place to help ease any pressure at what is a very difficult time.
+If you would like to discuss in more detail, please Get In Touch and we will happily come to your house, talk on the phone or meet at a convenient time and place to help ease any pressure at what is a very difficult time.

 How to say it with flowers

 Loss or sad news can be tough to respond to, funerals especially.
 But you can pay your respects by offering sympathy flowers.

 Some families may state ‘no flowers’ or ‘family only flowers’, and these wishes should be respected.
 They may offer an alternative such as a charity donation, either online, or at the service – which the undertakers will co ordinate.

 However, if there is no express wish for limited flowers, it is a traditionally British way to offer your condolences, whether they be funeral flowers for the grave, or a thoughtful gesture for the family.

 It’s particularly valuable if you can’t attend the funeral but want to send a message of support and sympathy.

 It can be hard to know what to send.